Chart Color Schemes

 Bulleen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest Bulleen will grow by just below the median rate of national areas, with an expected increase of 801 persons by 2041, reflecting a total increase of 6.3% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of national areas by 2041, with the Bulleen (SA2) expected to grow by 801 persons over this period.
+This reflects a total increase of 6.0% in population since November 2025.

 Frequently Asked Questions - Population